-- 9.1 Management of pupils on the SEND register follows a 'graduated approach- assess, plan, do and review'. - Assessment is somewhat informal in the first instance, and usually initiated by either school staff or parents/carers.
-At this stage, initial concerns are discussed and differentiation/adaptation is agreed upon. - High quality teaching is personalised to meet the individual need of the pupil. - Specific strategies and/or resources are put in place to support the pupil to learn.
-(These may be suggested by the SENDCo as an initial strategy.) - If, however, there has been little or no improvement in the pupil's progress within an agreed timeframe, then there may need to be further reflection on the strategies and approaches that are being used. - If the review leads to the conclusion that the pupil needs support over and above what is normally available within the class, the pupil will be put under the care of the learning support assistant.
-At this stage the pupil is added to the school's SEND register and is said to be receving SEN support.
+- 9.1 Management of pupils on the SEND register follows a 'graduated approach- assess, plan, do and review'. - Assessment may be informal in the first instance, and usually initiated by either school staff or parents/carers.
+At this stage, initial concerns are discussed and differentiation/adaptation is agreed upon. - High quality teaching is personalised to meet the individual need of the pupil. - Specific strategies and/or resources are put in place to support the pupil to learn (these may be suggested by the SENDCo as an initial strategy). - If, however, there has been little or no improvement in the pupil's progress within an agreed timeframe, then there may need to be further reflection on the strategies and approaches that are being used. - If the review leads to the conclusion that the pupil needs support over and above what is normally available within the class, the pupil will be put under the care of the SEND team.
+At this stage the pupil is added to the school's SEND register and is said to be receiving SEN support. - In the case of more complex educational needs or disabilities, parents/carers are advised to seek specialist support or assessment, from which a report is created along with recommendations for targeted individual classroom support.

-- In the case of more complex educational needs or disabilities, parents/carers are advised to seek specialist support or assessment, from which a report is created along with recommendations for targeted individual classroom support. - 4 Outcomes are clear and linked directly to the recommendations and provision/support. - The SENDCo monitors progress with relevant staff. - 9.2 Pupils' needs are captured on an individual pupil profile, including details of need, expert report and recommendations and individual learning support stragegies. - 9.3 The above are reviewed termly. - 9.4 The review is managed by the SENDCo with input from class/subject teachers and the learning support assistant.
+- Outcomes are clear and linked directly to the recommendations and provision/support. - The SENDCo monitors progress with relevant staff and communicates outcomes and next steps with parents on a termly basis. - 9.2 Pupils' needs are captured on an individual pupil profile, including details of need, expert report and recommendations and individual learning support strategies. - 9.3 The above are reviewed termly. - 9.4 The review is managed by the SENDCo with input from class/subject teachers and the Learning Support Assistant.